 One of the problems recognised early on with the storage of gases as liquids at cryogenic temperatures (typical -150oC) is boil-off gas (BOG).
 This occurs when heat from a variety of sources transfers into the tank causing the liquid to boil and the pressure in the tank to rise.

-- vapour displacement due to liquid inlet in the tank
+vapour displacement due to a liquid inlet in the tank

 For obvious reasons, cryogenic gases are stored in tanks at temperatures below their boiling point.
 This means that when heat enters a cryogenic tank during storage or transportation, some of the product in the tank continuously evaporates and boils off.